-On Saturday, November 2, Ring 211 — The June Horowitz/John deVries Magic Club in Grand Rapids, Michigan — held its 27th Annual Earl Ray Wilcox Memorial Hocus Pocus Party.
+On Saturday, November 1, Ring 211 — The June Horowitz/John deVries Magic Club in Grand Rapids, Michigan — held its 28th Annual Earl Ray Wilcox Memorial Hocus Pocus Party.
 Members sold tickets to a crowd of nearly 225 people.
 Attendees came from all over West Michigan.
-Members, their friends and family members enjoyed a fun-filled evening of magical wonderment which included a delicious buffet dinner and cash bar, a strolling close-up magic period, sponsored raffle giveaway prizes such as a fifty/fifty cash drawing, pizza coupons from Russo’s and magic kits with wands from Hippity Hop Magic, and a fabulous cabaret show.
+Members, their friends and family members enjoyed a fun-filled evening of magical wonderment which included a delicious buffet dinner and cash bar, a strolling close-up magic period, sponsored raffle giveaway prizes such as a fifty/fifty cash drawing, pizza coupons from Russo’s, magic kits with wands from Hippity Hop Magic, and a fabulous cabaret show.
 Tim Carlson (who resided in Las Vegas) now resides in Bay City just had to come to the party.
 He brought his family.
 John and Tamara Sterlini visited from Colon (the magic capital of the world) with fellow friend Carl Thorton . . . wait a minute, they were last year’s headliners.
 They came again because of so much magic and fun.
 Sunny Johnson drove up from Carmel, Indiana to see her dear friend PIP June Horowitz, and yes, enjoyed the party.

 Highlights of the lecture were:

 - his way of inserting a bill into a lemon

 - described his lined shirts with it pockets and toppit, including his ATA case, and his two pound table (actually made for computers, an ISN table)